Daniel-Abrecht/redirfs/README.md

 You can use any command which works with sh, so even using pipes and so on will work.

+Mounting just a single file is also possible, but only for redirecting the writes to a program.

-== Limitations ==
+## Limitations

-At the moment, it isn't possible to create subdirectories in a redirfs file system, its not yet possible to mount a single file.
+At the moment, it isn't possible to create subdirectories in a redirfs file system.